sushilgpt09/config-api/privacy-policy.md

-# Privacy Policy for APPNAME

 **Effective Date:** September 22, 2025
 **Last Updated:** September 22, 2025

-Thank you for using **[Your App Name]** (the "App").
+Thank you for using **Jakchhnout** (the "App").
 We value your privacy and are committed to protecting your personal information.
 This Privacy Policy explains what data we collect, how we use it, and your rights regarding your personal information.

 ---